BaturalpArisoy/stac2cube/README.md

 #### b) Install stac2ardcube via PIP
 Ensure you are in the directory containing setup.py and stac2ardcube env is activated, then choose your installation mode:

     $ micromamba install pip
-You should be on the folder where setup.py is located.
+You should be on the folder where `setup.py` is located.

     $ cd <path_to_stac2ardcube_parent_folder>

 Stable mode:<br>

-pip install .<br>
+    $ pip install .

 Editable mode (for development):<br>

-pip install -e .
+    $ pip install -e .

 #### c) Configure Slurm Setup
-Edit <path/to/stac2ardcube>/slurm/get_stac_layers/slurm_setup.cmd<br>
+- Edit `<path/to/stac2ardcube>/slurm/get_stac_layers/slurm_setup.cmd`
-Comment shared DSS package micromamba<br>
+- Comment (disable) shared DSS package micromamba `micromamba run -p /dss/dsstbyfs02/pr94no/pr94no-dss-0001/drylands/envs/stac2ardcube python slurm_run.py`
-Uncomment local package micromamba<br>
+- Uncomment (enable) local package micromamba `micromamba run -n stac2ardcube python slurm_run.py`
-Do the same for slurm/get_cloud_layers
+- Do the same for `slurm/get_cloud_layers`

 #### d) Update Job Configuration and Submit
-Edit slurm/get_stac_layers.json<br>
+- Edit `slurm/get_stac_layers.json`
-Edit variables for data collection (examples.txt will be updated with further explanations!) and save<br>
+- Edit variables for data collection (`examples.txt` will be updated with further explanations!) and save
-On MobaXTerm, middle click _submit.sh_ and enter<br>
+- On MobaXTerm, middle click `submit.sh` and enter
-If laptop pad, right click, copy file path to terminal and enter<br><br>
+- If laptop pad, right click, copy file path to terminal and enter<br><br>

-Congrulations, your job is submitted to HPC!
+Congratulations, your job is submitted to HPC!
 You can check any error or the progress of xarray computing on slurm/log/ .err & .out<br>
 Dont forget to sort by time for the latest log files!<br>

 ---
 <br><br>